-Ensure that all education providers are deemed 'outstanding' within three years and there is continued development of excellent further, adult, and higher education opportunities.
-Any new school, academy or other providers are expected to be 'outstanding' within three years of joining the City Corporation's education portfolio
+We will ensure that all existing education providers are deemed 'outstanding' within 3 years and there is continued development of excellent further, adult and higher education opportunities.
+Any new school, academy or other providers are expected to be judged 'outstanding' within 3 years of joining the City Corporation's education portfolio.